 How Can I Calculate My Upload and Download Speed?

 There are a number of ways that one can calculate their Internet speed.
 One way is to use an Internet speed test website.
 There are many websites that offer this service for free.
 The process involves running the test and then waiting for the results to show up.
 The results will show the upload and download speeds in megabytes per second (Mbps).

-Some Internet Services Provider also offer a free home page with an Internet speed test as well as other tools such as email, web browsing, and chat for those who have subscribed to their services.
-One can compare their bandwidth with these ISPs and choose which one they want to subscribe to based on speeds and price offered.
+Some Internet Services Providers also offer a free home page with an Internet speed test as well as other tools such as email, web browsing, and chat for those who have subscribed to their services.
+One can compare their bandwidth with these ISPs and choose which one they want to subscribe to based on the speeds and prices offered.

 Which providers offer Gigabit speeds?

 Many cable and fiber-optic ISPs provide gigabit speeds in select areas, most commonly in and around major cities.